-In each row (i.e., node of the lattice) the view size is represented in units that we choose for our analysis (e.g., number of rows in the view, number of bytes of stored data in the view, etc.), and the view ID is a binary (0 and 1) vector of size K. The ith element in this vector is the ith grouping attribute, and K is the total number of grouping attributes.
+In each row (i.e., node of the lattice) the view size is represented in units that we choose for our analysis (e.g., number of rows in the view, number of bytes of stored data in the view, etc.), and the view ID is a binary vector of size K. The ith element in the vector is the ith grouping attribute, and K is the total number of grouping attributes.
 For each view, an entry of 1 in the ith position of its view ID implies that the corresponding attribute is used to group the associated rows in the database (to form this view).
-In other words, a 1 entry in the ith position of the view ID for a node (view) implies that this node (view) can be used to answer a query that requires the ith attribute, and a 0 entry in the ith position implies otherwise.
-We give SQL examples in Section 5; see Appendix B for a full description of the problem input, view lattice, and solution for one instance of view selection on TPC-H data [37].
-(In the table in Appendix B, view IDs are represented in decimal.)
+In other words, a 1 entry in the ith position of the view ID for a node implies that this node (view) can be used to answer a query that requires the ith attribute, and a 0 entry in the ith position implies otherwise.
+We give SQL examples in Section 5; see Appendix B in [6] for a full description of one instance of view selection on TPC-H data [36] and its solution.

-It follows that the dependency relationship among views (nodes) can be derived from their corresponding view IDs.
-A query e in the lattice can be computed from a view f (i.e., f is an ancestor of e in the lattice) if the set of positions with entry 1 in the view ID for e is a subset of the respective set in the view ID for f (e.g., $f = \{1, 1, 0, 0, 1\}$ is an ancestor for $e = \{0, 1, 0, 0, 1\}$, but it is not an ancestor for $e' = \{0, 1, 0, 1, 0\}$).
+Thus, dependencies among nodes can be derived from their view IDs.
+A query e can be computed from a view f (i.e., f is an ancestor of e in the lattice) if the set of positions with entry 1 in the view ID for e is a subset of the respective set in the view ID for f (e.g., $f = \{1,1,0,0,1\}$ is an ancestor for $e = \{0,1,0,0,1\}$, but it is not an ancestor for $e' = \{0,1,0,1,0\}$).
 Note that the number of nodes in the lattice is 2^K and increases exponentially as the number of attributes K increases.
-For this reason, in order to keep the size of the IP model as small as possible, in each instance we only maintain those rows of the table (nodes of the lattice) that are potential ancestors of at least one of the queries in our query workload for that instance.
+For this reason, in order to keep the size of the IP model as small as possible, in each instance we only maintain those nodes of the lattice that are potential ancestors of at least one query in our query workload for that instance.